opentrials/docs/docs/extras/project-ideas/index.md

 As lookup tables for persons are harder to come by than for organisations, the suggested approach would be to do fuzzy matching across the names as a first step to creating a normalised dataset.

-Beyond this important step, one could then use the cleaned list of names against a generic search engine, and look for matches with a high degree of alignment to the medical domain, and start to extract additional data on these persons, such as academic publications, association with research departments and so on.
+Beyond this important step, one could then use the cleaned list of names against a generic search engine, and look for matches with a high degree of alignment to the medical domain, and start to extract additional data on these persons, such as academic publications, association with research departments etc. Additionally, for trials with [linked publications](http://explorer.opentrials.net/search?q=&has_publications=true), names matches could be looked up against the list of authors for publications known to relate to the trial (NB. multiple publications may relate to a particular trial).

 Building such a body of knowledge, this could then be triangulated with the rest of the OpenTrials database, identifying new academic publications related to trials, for example.